 The functional currency for the Company's Canadian operations is the Canadian dollar.
 Assets and liabilities denominated in Canadian dollars are translated into U.S. dollars at the end-of-period exchange rate.
 Revenues and expenses are translated using average exchange rates for the periods reported.
 Equity accounts are translated at historical rates.
 Cumulative translation adjustments are included as a separate component of accumulated other comprehensive income in shareholders' equity.
 Foreign currency transaction gains and losses, arising primarily from changes in exchange rates on short-term monetary assets and liabilities, and intercompany loans that are not deemed long-term investment accounts are recorded in the "other income (expense), net" line on the Company's consolidated statements of operations.
 Foreign currency gains or losses, recorded in other income (expense), net, for the year ended December 31, 2023 and 2022, were not significant, and losses were \$0.1 million for the year ended December 31, 2021.
-Foreign currency translation adjustment accounts, are recorded in the foreign currency translation adjustment line on the Company's consolidated statements of comprehensive income.
+Foreign currency translation gains and losses, are recorded in the foreign currency translation adjustment line on the Company's consolidated statements of advectory translation adjustment line on the Company's consolidated statements of advectory translation adjustment line on the Company's consolidated statements of advectory translation adjustment line on the Company's consolidated statements of advectory translation adjustment line on the Company's consolidated statements of comprehensive income (expense) income (expense).